-Fujifilm X100 versus Sony A6000
+Fujifilm X100 vs Sony A6000

-The Fujifilm FinePix X100 and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in September 2010 and February 2014.
+The Fujifilm FinePix X100 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in September 2010 and February 2014.
 The X100 is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 12.2 megapixel, whereas the Sony provides 24 MP.
+The Fujifilm has a resolution of 12.2 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably smaller (15 percent) than the Fujifilm X100.
 In this context, it is worth noting that neither the X100 nor the A6000 are weather-sealed.